Exploiting Proximity-Aware Tasks for Embodied Social Navigation: Experiments

-A critical ability that a social policy must possess is the capability to react to immediate and sudden danger in situations with limited visibility.
+\mypara{Reacting to sudden danger.} A critical ability that a SocialNav policy must possess is the capability to react to immediate and sudden danger in situations with limited visibility.
 The class of encounters that better represents this is the \textit{blind corner} class.
-To investigate how our two best models react compared to the baseline, in Figure \ref{fig:ad_alv}, we plotted the AD and ALV values at a percentage of completion of all blind corner encounters.
-We can notice how the ALV curves are not smooth, reflecting uncertainty and high risk.
+To investigate how our two best models react compared to the baseline, we plotted the average distance (AD) and average linear velocity (ALV) vs percentage of completion of all blind corner encounters (see Figure \ref{fig:ad_alv}).
+We notice how the ALV curves are not smooth, reflecting uncertainty and high risk.
 However, while the baseline needs to brake and backtrack ($\approx$ -0.5 ALV between 20\% and 40\% of the episodes), the other models tend to maintain a positive and proportionate ALV velocity throughout the episode.
-We can also notice that the \textit{Social+Aux} ALV curve is smoother than the one of \textit{Social tasks}.
-The same phenomenon is true for each single socially-aware task model and their self-supervised task counterpart (see supplementary material).
-This supports the claim that self-supervised tasks provide a smoothing effect on action dynamics under uncertainty. \paragraph{Qualitative results.}
+We also see that the \textit{Proximity+Aux} ALV curve is smoother than the one for \textit{Proximity tasks}.
+The same phenomenon is true for each single Proximity-Aware task model and their self-supervised task counterpart (see supplementary material).
+This supports the claim that self-supervised tasks provide a smoothing effect on action dynamics under uncertainty.